 Capricor leases space for its corporate offices pursuant to a lease that was originally effective for a two-year period beginning July 1, 2013 with an option to extend the lease for an additional twelve months.
 On May 25, 2016, Capricor entered into a Third Amendment to Lease (the "Third Lease Amendment") with The Bubble Real Estate Company, LLC.
 Under the terms of the Third Lease Amendment, the lease term extension commenced on July 1, 2016 and will end on December 31, 2018.
-Commencing July 1, 2016, the base rent increased to \$22,995 per month for the first twelve months of the term, will increase to \$23,915 per month for the second twelve months of the term, and, thereafter, will increase to \$24,872 for the remainder of the lease term.
+The base rent increased to \$22,995 per month for the first twelve months of the term, commencing July 1, 2016, increased to \$23,915 per month for the second twelve months of the term, commencing July 1, 2017, and, thereafter, increased to \$24,872 per month for the remainder of the lease term, commencing July 1, 2018.
+The Company is currently in discussions with The Bubble Real Estate Company, LLC to extend the term of our current lease for an additional one-year period.

 The Facilities Lease which Capricor entered into with CSMC is for a term of three years commencing June 1, 2014 and replaced the month-to-month lease that was previously in effect between CSMC and Capricor.
-The monthly lease payment under the Facilities Lease was approximately \$15,461 per month for the first six months of the term and increased to approximately \$19,350 per month for the remainder of the term.
+The monthly lease payment under the Facilities Lease was \$15,461 per month for the first six months of the term and increased to \$19,350 per month for the remainder of the term.
 The amount of rent expense is subject to annual adjustments according to increases in the Consumer Price Index.
 The Facilities Lease expired on May 31, 2017 and transitioned to a month-to-month tenancy.
 On August 10, 2017, the Company and CSMC entered into the First Amendment to the Facilities Lease effective August 1, 2017 (the "First Amendment") pursuant to which the term of the Facilities Lease was extended for an additional 12-month period, and the Company was granted an option to further extend the term for an additional 12-month period thereafter through July 31, 2019.
-Under the First Amendment, the total monthly rent increased from approximately \$19,350 to \$19,756.
+Under the First Amendment, the total monthly rent increased from \$19,350 to \$19,756.
 In addition, pursuant to the First Amendment, the premises covered by the Facilities Lease now also include the manufacturing facility currently being utilized by Capricor.
 In lieu of further increasing the monthly rental payment set forth in the First Amendment, the Company has also agreed to provide doses of CAP-1002 for use in CSMC's clinical trials for a negotiated amount of monetary compensation.
+Subsequent to June 30, 2018, the Company exercised its option to extend the term of the Facilities Lease with CSMC for an additional 12-month period through July 31, 2019 (see Note 10 - "Subsequent Events").

-In addition, the Company entered into a month-to-month lease agreement with University Center Lane Tenant, LLC for office space located in San Diego, California.
+In addition, the Company entered into a month-to-month lease agreement with University Center Lane Tenant, LLC, pursuant to which the Company leases office space located in San Diego, California.
 The lease commenced March 1, 2018 and the rental payment is currently \$4,190 per month.

-Unless renewed, each of the leases described above will not be in effect for fiscal year 2019.
-Included within the table below, future minimum rental payments to related parties totaled approximately \$79,024.
-A summary of future minimum rental payments required under operating leases as of March 31, 2018 is as follows:
+Included within the table below, future minimum rental payments to related parties totaled \$19,756.
+A summary of future minimum rental payments required under operating leases as of June 30, 2018 is as follows:

-Years ended Operating Leases 2018 (9 months) \$ 300,001
+Years ended Ор erating Leases 2018 (6 months) \$ 168,988